THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 Campagnolo Zonda C17 – A stiff wheelset comfortable enough for both Moose and Squirrel

-The good news for stout riders is that the new, wider Zonda remains a very stiff alloy wheel.
-My 200lb/90kg (or so) friend and fellow tester Moose reported that it has the best out-of-the-saddle stiffness while climbing of any alloy wheelset he’s ridden.
+The good news for stout riders is that the new, wider Zonda remains very stiff alloy bike wheels.
+My 200lb/90kg (or so) friend and fellow tester Moose reported that it has the best out-of-the-saddle stiffness while climbing of any alloy bike wheels he’s ridden.
 And I call him Moose for both his strength and weight so that’s saying something.

 For a squirrel like me at 150lbs/68kg who finds many wheels plenty stiff for what I do to them, the Zonda is noticeably stiffer and seems to transfer every last watt I can put out with utmost efficiency.

-The big question before riding these new Zondas was, would the extra width make them less harsh than the 2016 and earlier models, ones that only a heavier ride could love and for their stiffness rather than their compliance.
+The big question before riding these Zondas was, would the extra width make them less harsh than the 2016 and earlier models, ones that only a heavier rider could love and for their stiffness rather than their compliance.

-While they might handle better with 23C tires at 5-10psi higher pressure or be more comfortable on 25C tires with 5-10psi lower pressure, the size and pressures that Moose and I ran them provided for a great combination of handling and comfort.
+While they might handle better with 23C tires at 5-10psi higher pressure or be more comfortable on 25C tires inflated 5-10psi lower, the size and pressures that Moose and I ran them provided for a great combination of handling and comfort.
 I also recognize that with all the hype around wider tires, few are going to buy these wider Zondas and put 23C tires on them.
-That’s ok because they are too shallow to get any real aero benefit out of them, even if the inflated tire width were narrower than the rim width to improve airflow.
+That’s ok because they are too shallow to get any real aero benefits from them, even if the inflated tire width were narrower than the rim width to improve airflow.

 The hubs are also middle-of-the-pack performers.
 They certainly aren’t the fastest to accelerate but aren’t slow.
 They aren’t super quiet but also don’t put out the clickety-clack of louder hubs that some riders love.
 Overall, reasonably good accelerating, rolling and sounding hubs that aren’t going to set themselves apart from the others for these qualities.